IQSS/clarify/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="80%" />

-`simbased` offers parallel processing for all estimation functions to speed up computation.
+`{simbased}` offers parallel processing for all estimation functions to speed up computation.

 The methodology of simulation-based inference is described in King,